MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/more-information-about-porting.md

 > [!CAUTION]
 >  It's important that you make sure you don't use spaces, dashes, or hyphens when entering your service provider or carrier account number.

-## What should I put in for the company name?
+## What should I put in for the organization name?

 This is the name of your company or organization.
 The name of the company is limited to 25 characters, which includes spaces.
 The name of the company isn't used to process the port order request.
 It's used in the case of a dispute or if something is incorrect when the phone numbers are being ported over.
 If you can't fit the entire name of the company in the box, it won't delay or cancel the port order.

 ## What should I put in for the service address?

 The service address is different from the billing or emergency address that you have registered with your phone service provider or carrier.
-If you don't know this, you can contact your service provider or carrier to find out the service address listed on your account.
+If you don't know this, contact your service provider or carrier to find out the service address listed on your account.

 ## How should I enter the phone numbers?